Vogue by Molyneux: launched in 1929. Created by Jacques Vogel.

 So what does it smell like?
 It is classified as a floral bouquet fragrance for women.

-- Top notes: neroli, lily of the valley and lilac
+- Top notes: aldehydes, neroli, lily of the valley and lilac

 - Middle notes: Bourbon Island ylang ylang, tuberose, rose, jasmine